602: Paid Time Off (PTO) for Administrative Employees

 - PTO will not accrue during any full pay period for which an employee is not paid.

-- PTO will not accrue when an employee is receiving University Short-Term or Long-Term Disability benefits.
+- PTO will not accrue when an employee is receiving University Short-Term, Long-Term Disability or Paid Parental Leave benefits.

 - Advance of future PTO cannot be requested while an employee has a negative PTO balance.